Frenzie/nimbler/docs/docs.md

 ## Installation

 Nimbler has been tested on Debian and Ubuntu.
-However, it should work under any GTK based environment.
+However, it should work under any GTK-based environment.

 ### Requirements